 Beauty and the Beast - Celine Dion & Peabo Bryson (Beauty and the Beast)

 You know how this one goes, “Tale as old as time, song as old as rhyme”.
-If your relationship is a testament to the idea that opposites attract, snag this track from the beast and Belle.
-As demonstrated by the animated duo’s first foray onto the dancefloor, it works well for waltzing.
-Bonus: with the live action take on the film coming out next year, you’ll probably be able to find some stellar covers.
+If your relationship is a testament to the idea that opposites attract, snag this Disney love song from the beast and Belle.
+As demonstrated by the animated duo’s first foray onto the dance floor, it works well for waltzing.
+Bonus: with the recent release of the live action take, there’s also the Ariana Grande and John Legend version.

 You’ve Got a Friend in Me - Michael Buble (Toy Story)